-Is there really a competition between the Galaxy Tab S6 and S6 Lite?
+How does the Galaxy Tab S6 Lite stack up against the Tab S6?

 - No Samsung DeX support

-From a strictly-design standpoint, there's not much difference between the Tab S6 and its little brother, the Tab S6 Lite.
+From a strictly-design standpoint, there's not much of a difference when comparing the Galaxy Tab S6 Lite vs. S6.
 However, once you start diving deeper, the differences are apparent and obvious.
+But there are a few reasons why both of these rank as two of the best Samsung tablets.

-Why the Tab S6 is the best Android tablet on the market
+Samsung Galaxy Tab S6 Lite vs S6: Why the Galaxy Tab S6 is superior

 Samsung pretty much has the Android tablet market cornered.
 Google has seemingly given up for the time being or is working on something in the background.
 Even other options from the likes of Huawei and Lenovo just can't hold up.
 That makes the Tab S6 one of the best, if not the best, Android tablet available.

-Despite launching last year, the Tab S6 is still powerful where it counts.
+Despite launching back in 2019, the Tab S6 is still powerful where it counts.
 You get a larger 10.5-inch Super AMOLED display with a 2560x1600 resolution.
 Under the hood, the Tab S6 is equipped with the same Snapdragon 855 chipset that was included in the likes of the Galaxy S10 and Note 10 lines.

 The Galaxy Tab S6 presents the best that Samsung has to offer in the tablet market.